The Best Gray Paint Colors With NO UNDERTONES

-THE MOST POPULAR TRUE GRAYS (Benjamin and Sherwin)
+THE MOST POPULAR TRUE GRAYS (Benjamin & Sherwin)

-If you’ve been looking for the most NEUTRAL gray paint color with NO UNDERTONES, you’re going to be looking for a looooong time.
+If you’ve been looking for the most neutral gray paint color with NO UNDERTONES, you’ll be looking for a looooong time.

-Why?
-Because EVERY gray paint color has undertones.
-However, that’s not to say there aren’t grays that are MORE NEUTRAL than others, which is why today, we’re taking a close look at some of the more popular, relatively NEUTRAL gray paint colors from Benjamin Moore and Sherwin Williams.
+Every gray paint color has undertones.
+That’s not to say there aren’t grays that are MORE NEUTRAL than others; it’s just about adjusting your expectations.
+This is why we’re looking closely at some of the more popular, ‘as neutral as possible’ gray paint colors from Benjamin Moore and Sherwin Williams.

-BUT FIRST…we need to have a chat with our big girl undies on and two boxes – one full of wine and one full of Kleenex for all those tears you’re gonna cry.
+But first, we need to chat with our big girl undies (or big boy boxers) on and two boxes – one full of wine and one full of Kleenex for all those tears you’re gonna cry.

-As I mentioned above, every gray will have undertones and in fact, I have an entire blog post dedicated to this topic.
-But, on top of that, there are OTHER BIG ISSUES at play when trying to find the best gray paint color for you and your home.
+As mentioned above, every gray will have undertones; I have an entire blog post dedicated to this topic.
+But two other issues are at play when finding the best gray paint color for your home.

-GRAY PAINT COLORS ARE SUBJECT TO PERCEPTION & PERSONAL OPINION
+ALL PAINT COLORS ARE SUBJECT TO PERSONAL OPINION

 If a gray paint color has a blue undertone it DOES, if it has a green or purple undertone it DOES, but that doesn’t mean you SEE IT THAT WAY or that it will look that way in your room to YOU.